andrew/ultimate-awesome/README.md

 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-wordlist](https://github.com/sudo-self/awesome-wordlist) - A curated list of wordlists .
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
+- [awesome-server-vps-hosting-providers](https://github.com/syntaxscribe/awesome-server-vps-hosting-providers) - A curated list of awesome companies that provide servers for hosting applications, websites, and services.
+This includes providers of dedicated bare-metal servers, cloud computing platforms, and virtual private servers (VPS).
+Each entry is selected based on proven reliability, performance, and positive community recommendations 😊😊.
 - [awesome-permissionless](https://github.com/systemvll/awesome-permissionless) - A curated list of permissionless decentralized services that allow open access without gatekeepers.
 - [awesome-wechat-weapp](https://github.com/tabweb/awesome-wechat-weapp) - 微信小程序开发资源汇总.
 - [awesome-loading-indicators](https://github.com/Tai-Zhou/awesome-loading-indicators) - Awesome list about loading indicators in different languages.